toddledev/documentation/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings
 - [ ] I have checked my changes and corrected any misspellings
 - [ ] I have updated any necessary cross-references or links
-- [ ] I have updated the relevant \_meta.json files if I've added new pages or modified the structure
+- [ ] I have updated the \_meta.json file if I've added new pages or modified the structure
 - [ ] I have ensured that my new or updated content is correctly referenced in the parent \_meta.json file

 ## Additional context